- CrashPlan PRO

 - Confirm Inherit reporting settings from parent is enabled.

-If inheritance is disabled for an organization, that organization is not affected by changes to its parent organization.
+If you disable inheritance for an organization, that organization is not affected by changes to its parent organization.

 End users receive only critical emails